-"In the sixth month the angel Gabriel was sent from God to a city of Galilee named Nazareth, to a virgin betrothed to a man whose name was Joseph, of the house of David.
+"In the sixth month the angel Gabriel was sent from God to a city of Galilee named Nazareth, 27 to a virgin betrothed to a man whose name was Joseph, of the house of David.
 And the virgin's name was Mary.
-And he came to her and said, "Greetings, O favored one, the Lord is with you!"
+28 And he came to her and said, 'Greetings, O favored one, the Lord is with you!'"
 Luke 1:26-28

 "Grace to you and peace from God our Father and the Lord Jesus Christ.
-Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places, even as He chose us in Him before the foundation of the world, that we should be holy and blameless before Him.
-In love He predestined us for adoption through Jesus Christ, according to the purpose of His will, to the praise of His glorious grace, which He has freely bestowed on us [favored us] in the Beloved One."
+3 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, 4 even as He chose us in Him before the foundation of the world to be holy and blameless before Him.
+In love 5 predestining us for adoption through Jesus Christ unto Himself, according to the good pleasure of His will, 6 unto the praise of His glorious grace, which He graced us in the Beloved One."